Gabifern/Version-Control-Big-Ideas/README.md

 What Our Program Does:
 First the program prompts user to enter their name.
 The program then asks for a second input (age).
-The program then greets the user and uses the second output to give the user an age.
+The program then greets the user and calculates their birth year based on the age they input.